Keyboard shortcuts

 Why Roots of Unity?

-FFT efficiency: Polynomial operations (interpolation, multiplication, division) run in $O(n \log n)$ via FFT.
-Without roots of unity, these operations cost $O(n^2)$.
+• Polynomial operations (interpolation, multiplication, division) run in $O(n \log n)$ via FFT.
+Without roots of unity, these cost $O(n^2)$.

-Simple vanishing polynomial: $Z_H(X) = X^n - 1$.
+• The vanishing polynomial has a simple form: $Z_H(X) = X^n - 1$.
 Compact representation, efficient evaluation.

-Shift structure: The accumulator’s recursive relation compares $Z(X)$ and $Z(X\omega)$.
-Multiplication by $\omega$ shifts through the domain cyclically.
-This algebraic structure is essential for encoding the step-by-step product check.
+• The accumulator’s recursive relation compares $Z(X)$ and $Z(X\omega)$.
+Multiplication by $\omega$ shifts through the domain cyclically, which is essential for encoding the step-by-step product check.

 Groth16 uses an arithmetic progression ${1, 2, \ldots, m}$ because its prover doesn’t interpolate; it computes linear combinations of precomputed basis polynomials.
 The FFT advantage doesn’t apply.